How do I form a corporation in Indiana?

 Getting an Assumed Business Name

 If your corporation intends to conduct business under any name other than your official name (even if it’s an abbreviated form of your official name), you’ll want to secure a “doing business as” (DBA) name.
 In Indiana, this is called an “assumed name.”
 You can file for an assumed name online or via mail by filing a Certificate of Assumed Business Name (listed under Registered Assumed Business Name).
-There is a $30 filing fee.
+There is a filing fee for this.

 Trademarking Your Business Name

-§Do an online search to make sure your desired business name isn’t trademarked on the state or federal level.
-If it’s not and you want to pursue your own trademark for your business name, you can do so at the state and federal levels.
+Do an online search to make sure your desired business name isn’t trademarked on the state or federal level.
+If it’s not, and you want to pursue your own trademark for your business name, you can do so at the state and/or federal levels.
 For federal registration, you’ll need to go to the U.S. Patent and Trademark Office’s (USPTO) website and follow instructions.
 For a state-level trademark, you can register one online via the Indiana Business Portal.
-There is a $10 filing fee, and this will secure your trademark for five years.
+There is a small filing fee, and this will secure your trademark for five years.
 It’s often easier and quicker to file at the state level, but you’ll receive broader protection by registering a trademark federally, which is useful if you plan on doing business outside of Indiana

 All Indiana corporations must appoint at least one director for their company.
 Your corporation may have more than one director or an entire board of directors.
 Directors uphold the corporation’s bylaws and are required to serve to protect the corporation’s interests.
 Indiana does not have specific requirements regarding who can serve as a director.